sublee/korean/docs/index.rst

  Korean -- A library for Korean morphology
 ===========================================

 Sometimes you should localize your project for Korean.
-But common i18n solutions such as `Gettext <http://docs.python.org/library/gettext.html>`_ are not working with non Indo-European language well.
+But common internationalization solutions such as `Gettext
+<http://docs.python.org/library/gettext.html>`_ are not working with non
+Indo-European languages well.
 We would get an awkward Korean sentence with those solutions because Korean has many morphological difference with Indo-European language.

-:mod:`korean` a Python module provides usefula Korean morphological functions for getting natural Korean sentences.
+:mod:`korean` a Python module provides useful Korean morphological functions for getting natural Korean sentences.

 Allomorphic particle
 ~~~~~~~~~~~~~~~~~~~~

 In English, "be" is an allomorph.
-So it should be awared by the localization
+So the English localization system should can
+select the correct form such as "is", "am", "are".
+Fortunately Gettext offers
-system.
-Fortunately Gettext offers ``ngettext`` to make a natural plural
+``ngettext`` to make a natural plural expression.
+If it didn't offer, you would
-expression.
-If it didn't, you would see that awkward sentence:
+see that awkward sentence:

 .. sourcecode:: pycon

    >>> _('Here is(are) %d apple(s).') % 1
    Here is(are) 1 apple(s).

-It's really strange!

-Some Korean particle (postposition) is also an allomorph and needs different
+Some Korean particle (postposition) is also an allomorph but they need
-allomorphic selection rule; it needs check the forward phoneme.
-Unfortunately
+different allomorphic selection rule; it needs check the forward phoneme.
-common i18n solutions don't offer about it.
-But :mod:`korean` does:
+However common internationalization solutions don't offer about it.
+Of course,
+:mod:`korean` does:

 .. sourcecode:: pycon